 A data table is a range of labeled columns and rows used to present numbers, text, or even images.
 Generally, data tables are a grid layout of columns and rows.

-Data tables are available only on regular screen sizes.
-On compact screen sizes, the data is displayed in the table view of object cells.
+Data tables are available on both compact and regular screen sizes.
+On compact screen sizes, a horizontal scrollable data table with a sticky header is available.
+Alternatively, users can choose the table view of the object cell for displaying data.

 A data table contains:

 A. Header Row

 A header row at the top of the list, for the labels of the columns.
 There are normally at least 3 columns in a data table.

 Rows of data follow the header row.
 If a row of data contains a chevron, it allows the users to see more details which are not presented in the row.